dylanhhu/cmsc14200-checkers/README.md

 ## Running the GUI

+First, make sure that the [environment is activated](#activate-the-environment-using-the-following).

 To run the GUI, run the following from the root of the repository:
 ```shell
 python3 src/gui.py